duckietown/docs-software_reference/book/software_reference/01_linux/20_linux.md

-# Every-day Linux {#every-day-linux status=draft}
+# Every-day Linux {#every-day-linux status=ready}

 ## `man` {#man}

 This is an interface to the on-line reference manuals.
 Whenever you meet some unfamiliar commands, try use `man certain_command` before Googling.
 You will find it extremely clear, useful and self-contained.

 ## `cd` {#cd}